Founder & Director, Stratel Consultants Ltd

 Prior to this appointment he was the Director of the Public Sector Broadband Aggregation Network, Welsh Government.
 Michael has been a senior civil servant for 11 years following 23 years' experience in high-tech multinational corporations (raising finance, R&D, product management, strategic marketing, new business development and corporate venturing).

-Having been appointed to lead Broadband Wales (a £115 million market intervention across the public and private sector) and to lead national ICT strategy, he then joined the First Minister's Senior Science Advisors Group, and also represented Wales at the UK Cabinet Office CIO Council, helping to create the Government IT Profession and IT Academy.
+Having been appointed as a Director in 2003 to lead Broadband Wales (a £115 million market intervention across the public and private sector) and to lead national ICT strategy, he then joined the First Minister's Senior Science Advisors Group, and also represented Wales at the UK Cabinet Office CIO Council, helping to create the Government IT Profession and IT Academy.

-He now leads Public Sector Broadband Aggregation (PSBA) activity in Wales, a complex multi-agency collaboration (£250 million over 7 years), forming a major infrastructure component in Wales's public service improvement programme.
-He is also a member of the Senior Leadership Forum, a non-executive Corporate Governance Director for the Department for Education, and a non-executive Advisory Board member for the Institute of Advanced Broadcasting at the University of Wales, Newport.
+He was responsible for the policy, procurement, design, build and operation of the Public Sector Broadband Aggregation (PSBA) activity in Wales, a complex multi-agency collaboration (£250 million over 7 years), forming a major infrastructure component in Wales's public service improvement programme.
+He has also been a member of the Senior Leadership Forum, a non-executive Corporate Governance Director for the Department for Education, and a non-executive Advisory Board member for the Institute of Advanced Broadcasting at the University of South Wales.
 His core interests are exploiting ICT in all its forms, and coping with complexity in delivery systems that are hybrid human/technology creations.